 At some point of the family law process in Florida, the court will determine support and how it is to be paid each month.
 This is put in the divorce order and must be obeyed.
 If the supporting individual does not adhere to the order, they may be held in contempt of court.
 This means that punishments may be issued or enforcement of the order can be considered.
-At Givens Givens Sparks, our team of Florida family law lawyers are aware of contempt of court actions and we know the ways to help avoid them.
+At Robert Sparks Attorneys, our team of Florida family law lawyers are aware of contempt of court actions and we know the ways to help avoid them.

 What Are the Possible Penalties?

 If you are found to be in contempt of court for violating the court orders in a family law case, the judge may take legal action against you.
 This could include jail time, penalties, payment of attorney fees, and more.

 The supported party would have the duty of showing that payments have not been made and that the supporter is not following court orders.
 The contempt actions are used to help enforce the court order and make the supporting party pay the amount determined during the court proceedings.
 These decrees are designated to divorcing couples for a reason and they should be taken seriously.
 If they are not, it could cause serious problems for whoever violates them.